 The Polar H10 strap can connect to two Bluetooth training devices simultaneously and also supports ANT+ connectivity: you can connect the Polar H10 to any ANT+ compatible gym equipment, cycling computers and other training devices.
 ANT+ and Bluetooth connections can also be active at the same time.

-As well as generally tracking heart rate more precisely than even the best running watches, heart rate monitors have another huge benefit: they have an extremely long battery life.
-The Garmin HRM-Pro will function for a year if used for no longer than an hour a day while the Polar H10 boasts an even longer battery life: it will last for 400 hours in between battery-replacements with Bluetooth (Low Energy Mode) and 5 kHz transmission active.
+As well as generally tracking heart rate more precisely than even the best running watches, heart rate monitors have another huge benefit: they have extremely long battery life.
+The Garmin HRM-Pro will function for a year if used for no longer than an hour a day, while the Polar H10 boasts an even longer battery life: it will last for 400 hours in between battery replacements with Bluetooth (Low Energy Mode) and 5 kHz transmission active.

-One thing that's worth mentioning is the accessibility of said battery: the Polar H10 has a clip-on system for the transmitter, making it easier to remove the battery and to the clean the strap, whereas you will need to pry off the Garmin HRM-Pro's transmitter cover to access the battery compartment.
-At first, this might feel that you're going to break the device but thankfully, it's not often that the battery needs changing.
+One thing that's worth mentioning is the accessibility of said battery: the Polar H10 has a clip-on system for the transmitter, making it easier to remove the battery and clean the strap, whereas you will need to pry off the Garmin HRM-Pro's transmitter cover to access the battery compartment.
+At first, this might feel like you're going to break the device, but thankfully, it's not often that the battery needs changing.